learn-co-curriculum/ruby-oo-class-variables-conclusion/README.md

 # Ruby Class Variables and Methods Conclusion

-In the past module, we got to know some essential aspects of programming in
+In the previous lessons, we got to know some essential aspects of programming in
 Ruby: class variables and methods.
 You can do a quick check of the list of topics we covered: